 Finance expense represents the charges (accrued or paid) associated with our bank loans and overdrafts, loans from our parent companies and finance leases.
 This line item also represents the amortisation of any costs associated with the raising of finance that have been capitalised and spread over the life of the facility.
 Costs classified as exceptional relate to costs incurred in the early termination of our financing instruments such as our interest rate swaps.

 Income Tax credit / (expense)

 Tax is based on the results for the accounting period and takes into account taxation deferred because of timing differences between the treatment of certain items for taxation and accounting periods.
-For the financial year 2013, we expect to start paying corporation tax on a recurring basis.

 Results of operations